pingcap/docs/tidb-cloud/use-chat2query-api.md

 ## Before you begin

-Before using the Chat2Query API, make sure that you have created a [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) cluster.
-If you do not have one, follow the steps in [Create a cluster](/tidb-cloud/create-tidb-cluster.md) to create one.
+Before using the Chat2Query API, make sure that you have created a [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) cluster and enabled [AI to generate SQL queries](/tidb-cloud/explore-data-with-chat2query.md).
+If you do not have a Serverless Tier cluster, follow the steps in [Create a cluster](/tidb-cloud/create-tidb-cluster.md) to create one.

-## 1. Enable the Chat2Query API
+## Step 1.
+Enable the Chat2Query API

 To enable the Chat2Query API, perform the following steps: